Gleek/gnome_wall_changer/README.md

 - start file_choose.sh
 - choose file
   - wallpaper would be changed randomly based on directory (Error Occurs if path not found)
-  - Entry added in cron
+  - Entry added in cron.
--Enjoy
+- Enjoy

 ###Files###